Aubreymcfato/newclues/clues_.md

 [101](http://www.cluetrain.com/newclues/#101).
 You want to listen in on a college-level course about something you're interested in?
 [Google](http://www.bing.com/search?q=google) your topic.
 Take your pick.
 For free.

 [102](http://www.cluetrain.com/newclues/#102).
-Yeah, the Internet hasn't solved all the world's problems.
+Yeah, Internet hasn't solved all the world's problems.
 That's why the Almighty hath given us asses: that we might get off of them.

 [103](http://www.cluetrain.com/newclues/#103).
 Internet naysayers keep us honest.
 We just like 'em better when they aren't ingrates.